 With one of the most developed economies around the world, Switzerland is attracting thousands of foreign investors every year so the necessity of concluding specific treaties was a priority for the Swiss government.

-More than 80 double tax treaties were signed all over the years with: Egypt, Albania, Algeria, Argentina, Armenia, Azerbaijan, Australia, Bangladesh, Belarus, Belgium, Bulgaria, Chile, China, Denmark, Germany, Ecuador, Ivory Coast, Estonia, Finland, France, Ghana, Greece, Great Britain, Honk Kong, India, Indonesia, Iran, Ireland, Ireland, Island, Israel, Italy, Jamaica, Japan, Canada, Kazakhstan, Qatar, Kirgizstan, Columbia, Korea, Croatia, Kuwait, Latvia, Lithuania, Liechtenstein, Luxembourg, Malaysia, Malta, Morocco, Macedonia, Mexico, Moldova, Mongolia, Montenegro, New Zealand, Netherlands, Norway, Austria, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Sweden, Serbia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, South Africa, Tajikistan, Thailand, Trinidad and Tobago, Czech Republic, Tunisia, Turkey, Ukraine, Hungary, Uzbekistan, United States of America, Venezuela and Vietnam.
+Before investing in Switzerland, a businessman should know that this country has signed more than 80 double tax treaties all over the years with: Egypt, Albania, Algeria, Argentina, Armenia, Azerbaijan, Australia, Bangladesh, Belarus, Belgium, Bulgaria, Chile, China, Denmark, Germany, Ecuador, Ivory Coast, Estonia, Finland, France, Ghana, Greece, Great Britain, Honk Kong, India, Indonesia, Iran, Ireland, Ireland, Island, Israel, Italy, Jamaica, Japan, Canada, Kazakhstan, Qatar, Kirgizstan, Columbia, Korea, Croatia, Kuwait, Latvia, Lithuania, Liechtenstein, Luxembourg, Malaysia, Malta, Morocco, Macedonia, Mexico, Moldova, Mongolia, Montenegro, New Zealand, Netherlands, Norway, Austria, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Sweden, Serbia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, South Africa, Tajikistan, Thailand, Trinidad and Tobago, Czech Republic, Tunisia, Turkey, Ukraine, Hungary, Uzbekistan, United States of America, Venezuela and Vietnam.

 The main regulation of the double tax treaties is that the withholding tax on income and capital can be reduced or exempt for the companies with shareholders with the residency in one of the above countries.
 The income can be partially withhold in Switzerland and refunded after the special application to the proper Swiss tax administration.
 Also, the income may not be taxed at all, if the nonresident proves that it is already taxed in the treaty country.